Overview

 Additional Items

-- Presenter, "Are You Ready for OSHA's Knock on the Door?: OSHA Inspection Readiness in 2024,” Ohio Hospital Association Annual Meeting (June 2024)
+- Speaker, “Are you Ready for OSHA’s Knock on the Door: OSHA Inspection Readiness in 2024,” OHA Education Summit (June 2024)

 - Speaker, "HR 100: Employment Law Update," Northern Kentucky Chamber of Commerce (September 13, 2023)